 The fact that the Polarstern, originally commissioned in 1982, still counts among the most advanced research ships in the world is also thanks to a complete overhaul: from 1999 to 2001, the ship was refitted to implement the latest technologies available.
-A successor to the Polarstern is also planned, and will tentatively commence service for the AWI in 2019.
+A successor to the Polarstern is also planned.

 What’s on the odometer?